Material Belief

 General public: June 10, 2026

-Through lectures, conversation, and other activities, attendees will explore the history and cultural context of objects that help communities express faith and spirituality.
-The program will highlight how these objects are made, used, and kept—and how they continue to function as powerful material expressions of belief throughout the American Gulf South.
+Forum sessions will cover a range of sacred items, including Catholic statuary, Judaica, prayer samplers, Afro-Caribbean ritual objects, and more.
+Attendees will learn how these objects were made, used, and kept—and how they continue to function as powerful material expressions of belief throughout the American Gulf South.

 Registration opens on June 3 for HNOC members and June 10 for the general public.